kylethenderson/personal-changelog/README.md

   Completed - 7 Days of Calm - Day 2 - Returning to the Here and Now - Calm App

   Started Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life by Jon Kabat-Zinn

+#### Wednesday 11/6

+  Completed = Day 3/30 - Pop Out of your thoughts - calm app

+  completed - day 3/7 - paying attention - calm app

+  continue - Wherever you go, there you are